Emily Fields: Season 7

 Throughout "Along Comes Mary" and "Wanted: Dead or Alive", Emily and Sabrina spend the night together and Emily gets late for a test.
 However, days later, while preparing a type of drink, Emily receives a message, which alleges that she scored 92% in the exam.
 Sequentially, a message from "A.D." is received, revealing that he took the exam for Emily.
-Emily contacts the mysterious person who was helping Elliott through his burner phone, and she and Aria drives to Elliott's secret apartment.
+Emily contacts the mysterious person who was helping Elliott through his burner phone, and she and Aria drive to Elliott's secret apartment.
 Aria and Emily find a mess that had been used to cover up Elliott's traces.
-The two discover that Acher surname is Dunhill, and connect directly to the acronym "A.D."
+The two discover that Archer's surname is Dunhill, and connect directly to the acronym "A.D."
 They also found a fake head, several pictures of Darren Wilden's physical characteristics, passports, and a notebook with different types of payments.
 Emily and Aria get scared when someone tries to enter the apartment; however, they open the door when discover that is Toby.
 He says the police found out about the apartment in a document found in Elliott's car.
-Toby commands the girls to leave, and gets angry when he discovers that they have left fingerprints in some objects.
+Toby commands the girls to leave and gets angry when he discovers that they have left fingerprints in some objects.
 Emily and Sabrina mark a new encounter on Saturday.
-At the Radley, Emily arrives at Jenna's room in order to deliver two drinks.
-Emily peeks into Jenna's laptop, but is stopped by Sara, who screams at her.
+At the Radley, Emily arrives at Jenna's room to deliver two drinks.
+Emily peeks into Jenna's laptop but is stopped by Sara, who screams at her.
 Emily reveals to the two that someone is stalking her and her friends, after which Jenna (Tammin Sursok) tells Emily a story of when Charlotte was still checked in the psychiatric hospital.
-In the flashback, Charlotte enlists Jenna's help to find her birth mother and make Archer Dunhill the alias of Elliott Rollins in order to purposely meet Alison and take advantage of her good intentions for her eventual release.
+In the flashback, Charlotte enlists Jenna's help to find her birth mother and make Archer Dunhill the alias of Elliott Rollins to purposefully meet Alison and take advantage of her good intentions for her eventual release.
 Jenna then reveals she's angry because of Charlotte's death.
 Emily leaves the room, but before she does, Sara warns Emily, trying to say that someone is dangerous.
 However, she is interrupted before saying who is in danger, when Jenna calls her.
 Emily tells Alison about what Jenna revealed to her, and Alison gets angry.
 After, in the DiLaurentis' house, Alison receives Hanna's call warning her about the danger; after, Alison invites the cop who is securing her house to enter.
 However, when she goes to her room, the officer—who is actually "A.D" with a mask—attacks her.
 During the struggle, Alison rips off part of the mask, claiming that she saw Elliott, but A.D. retreats when the police's siren is heard.
-Emily comforts Alison after the confusion faded.
+Emily comforts Alison after the confusion fades.
 By the end of "Wanted: Dead or Alive", a maid discovers Sara's dead body in her apartment.